saharjazmati/evaluate-news-nlp/README.md

 ### To Run Project

-- cd into your new folder and run in prod mode **(currently, prod mode seems to work more consistently than dev mode)**:
+- cd into your new folder and run in prod mode **(Currently, prod mode allows you to see the results of the API fetch)**:
 - `npm install`
 - `npm run build-prod to generate a dist folder for prod`
 - `npm run start to run the Express server on port 8080`

 **Note:** The web page can be accessed with `localhost:8080`

+**Currently, dev mode runs the webpack server allows the errors to be seen when the fetch fails**

 ## Dependencies